Maine Paid Family and Medical Leave

 Increasingly, state governments are introducing paid family leave programs to help support working parents or those who have to care for ill or aging family members.
 Many states include medical leave for workers in these programs, too.

 On July 11, 2023, Maine governor Janet Mills signed a Paid Family and Medical Leave program into law.
-Maine PFML is set to begin in 2026, with contributions to start in January 2025.
+Contributions began in January 2025.

 Why PFML Matters to Business Owners in Maine

-The new legislation in Maine will make the state more competitive when it comes to attracting talent in the New England region.
+Maine’s new legislation will make Maine more competitive when it comes to attracting talent in the New England region.